evanshortiss/express-joi-validation/README.md

 ## Behaviours

 ### Joi Versioning
-You can explicitly pass a versiong of Joi using the `joi` option supported by the `createValidator` function.

-Otherwise, this module uses `peerDependencies` for the Joi version being used.
+This module uses `peerDependencies` for the Joi version being used.
 This means whatever `@hapi/joi` version is in the `dependencies` of your `package.json` will be used by this module.